scc416/battleship/README.md

 ## Custom hook: useGame

 useGame is a custom hook that control the flow of the game.
-- A state contains all the details of the player.
+- A state contains all details of the player.
 - A reducer handle actions

 ### state